DV01

 This will give us just the numerator of this formula will give us the approximate change in the bond portfolio for a one percent change in yields.

-Well, if we divide this all by a hundred we'll get the approximate change in the value of the portfolio for a one basis point to change in units.
+Well, if we divide this all by a 100 we'll get the approximate change in the value of the portfolio for a one basis point to change in units.

-Let's have a look at an example of how we calculate devi01.
+Let's have a look at an example of how we calculate DV01.

 In this example, we've got a bond with five years to maturity.
 We've got an annual coupon of 2% and a yield to maturity of 0.35% taking this Bond.
 We can calculate the modified duration as 4.8 which we can interpret as a 4.8% change in the price of a bond for 1% change in yields.

 This is though expressed as a percentage.
-So it's a hundred and eight percent of the par value 108.16% of the Parvin.
+So it's 108% of the par value 108.16% of the Parvin.

-Okay, so if we assume that we've got a portfolio of a hundred million dollars of par value or future value.
-We would then be able to calculate the dvo one by taking the price in percentage terms 108.16% of the par value.
+Okay, so if we assume that we've got a portfolio of 100 million dollars of par value or future value.
+We would then be able to calculate the DV01 by taking the price in percentage terms 108.16% of the par value.

 Multiply this by the modified duration and percentage terms.